rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/windows-clusters/_index.md

 ### Node Configuration

 The first node in your cluster should be a Linux host that fills the Control Plane role.
+This role must be fulfilled before you can add Windows hosts to your cluster.
 At minimum, the node must have this role enabled, but we recommend enabling all three.
 The following table lists our recommended settings (we'll provide the recommended settings for nodes 2 and 3 later).

 Option | Setting
 -------|--------